Darbhanga, India: What to pack, what to wear, and when to go [2023]

 December

-If you visit Darbhanga during December, you are likely to see that it is a perfect temperature and very dry with almost no rain.
+If you visit Darbhanga during December, you might see that it is a perfect temperature and very dry with almost no rain.
 Temperatures tend to hover around the 70s F (mid 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).

 What to wear/what to pack: